inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 ---

-I mentioned _sustainable performance_ in a [previous post](./improving-4pres-links.md), telling that it "could be a blog post on its own", and after noting interest in the matter from people I highly respect, I decided to make the post.
+I mentioned _sustainable performance_ in a [previous post](./improving-4pres-links.md), telling that it "could be a blog post on its own", and after noting interest on the matter from people I highly respect, I decided to write this post.

 ## What is sustainable performance?